The Course

 Start Date: July 14, 2025

-Part of a Trilogy: Continues Fall 2025 (AI Apocalypse), Spring 2026 (Marian Prophecies) (Please note: Each course in the trilogy is priced and purchased separately.)
+Note: This course is part of a trilogy of courses.
+Part 2 continues Fall 2025 (AI Apocalypse), Spring 2026 (Marian Prophecies) (Please note: Each course in the trilogy is priced and purchased separately.)